Holic75/Baldurs-gate-dnd-3.5/README.md

 – May use the Charm Animal ability once per day.
 Gains one use at level 1 and an additional use every 2 levels thereafter.
 – May spontaneously convert memorized spells to summoning ones.
 – May call for an animal companion who fights for her side.
 – 5th level: Gains Shapeshift ability which allows to transform  into a wolf, black bear, or brown bear once per day, gains additional uses at levels 6, 7, 10, and every 4 levels thereafter.
 While shapechanged druid can not use any weapons or shields but continues to benefit from bonuses from all the other equipment.
 – 8th level: While using Shapeshift ability a Druid can alternatively transform into fire salamander, sword spider or baby wyvern.
 – 15th level: Becomes immune to poison.
 – 16th level: While using Shapeshift ability a Druid can alternatively take form of large fire or earth elementals.
-– 18th level: Gains 10% resistance to cold, fire, electricity, and acid; gains a further 10% resistance at levels 21 and 24.
 – 20th level: While using Shapeshift ability a Druid can alternatively take form of greater fire or earth elementals.
 – 21th level: May call for epic animal companion who in addition receives 20% magic and elemental damage resistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
 – Gains access to the following epic spells: Elemental Summoning (at level 19), Aura of Flaming Death (at level 20), Storm of Vengeance (at level 21), Energy Blades (at level 22), Greater Elemental Summoning (at level 23) and Nature's Avatar (at level 24).